thanhhungqb/iaslab/_pages/research.md

 Stage 1: The model will generate an attention weight to measure the correlation between frames.
 Then, a new distribution will be calculated based on this matrix, allowing for more suitable sampling of new frames.
 Stage 2: The model will take in the new frame samples and provide the primary prediction results.

 <p align="center">
   <img src="../images/research/fer-overall_resample_model.png" width="90%"
   title="Image Captioning">
 </p>

+Usage:

+1. Frame Sampling: Frames are sampled uniformly from the distribution of original video frames.
+2. Feature Extraction: A ResNet backbone is employed to extract features from each sampled frame.
+This step ensures that relevant information is captured from the frames.
+3. Incorporation of Attention Mechanism within Frames: Due to global connectivity limitations, an attention block is introduced.
+This attention mechanism enhances feature correlation within individual frames.
+4. Global Average Pooling (GAP) and Tokenization: Global Average Pooling (GAP) is applied along the spatial dimension.
+Each frame is collapsed into a single token, which acts as input for subsequent blocks.
+5. Temporal Attention Mechanism: Besides typical transformer block outputs, this block generates an attention weight.
+The attention weight matrix stores the correlation between frames, capturing temporal relationships.
+6. Calculation of New Distribution: Utilizing the correlation matrix, a new distribution is computed.
+This distribution guides the resampling of frames for enhanced temporal understanding.
+7. Resampling Frames: Frames are resampled based on the updated distribution.
+This step ensures that the model captures temporal correlations effectively.
+8. Prediction Using Resampled Frames: Primary predictions are made based on the resampled frames.

 This multi-stage approach not only enhances the accuracy and efficiency of emotion recognition systems but also renders them indispensable tools across a multitude of fields and applications.